 What Genre Do You Write?

-I mostly write adult fantasy, both traditional fantasy and urban fantasy.
-I have tried my hand at crime (the genre, that is! 😀) as well as sci-fi.
+I mostly write adult fantasy, both traditional and urban.
+I have also tried my hand at crime (the genre, that is! 😀) as well as sci-fi.

 Are You Published?

 Yes, my short story The Locksmith was published in the anthology From Ashes To Magic in 2019.
 You can find details of the book and an excerpt of my story on my Books page.

 What Are You Currently Working On?

 I currently have three projects I consider “active”.